 - To create new groups in AuthPoint based on the Azure Active Directory groups that you sync users from, enable the Create new synchronized groups option toggle.
 If you enable this option, users sync to the new groups based on group membership in Azure Active Directory, in addition to the selected AuthPoint group.

 AuthPoint syncs with your Azure AD database at the next synchronization interval and creates an AuthPoint user account for each user identified by the group sync.

 To start a sync immediately, on the External Identities page, next to the external identity, click and select Start Synchronization.

 The newly created AuthPoint user accounts appear on the Users page with a green Activated status icon next to the user name.
 The Activated status icon indicates that the user has been created and is currently active (not blocked).
-You can identify users synced from an external user database by the LDAP tags next to their names in the list of users.
+You can identify users synced from an external identity by the Azure AD label in the Type column in the list of users.

 Each user receives an email that they use to activate their token in the AuthPoint mobile app.
 When a user activates their token, you can see their token in the Token column with a green Activated status icon next to the token.